UP | HOME

 • If you want to live as long as possible, then you have to adopt health habits that will help you live longer.
 Although living a long life is strongly linked to genetics, the key is to examine how the people who live the longest lives live on a day-to-day basis, and to live that way, or at least adopt similar habits that will help one live longer.
 The longest living people in the world tend not to smoke, they tend to be agricultural farmers, they follow religious memetics, they exercise daily, they eat healthy, etc, so you should do all of those things too if you want to live as long as they do.

-• If you want to become the richest person in the world, then you need to make money and save money like the richest person in the world.
-That means saving, making good value investments, and running a huge corporation comparable in size to Amazon, Google, Microsoft, etc to have a massive passive income.
+• If you want to become the richest person in the world, then you need to make money and save money like the richest person in the world: saving, making good value investments, and running a huge corporation with a comparable size to Amazon, Google, Microsoft, etc to generate a massive passive income.

 • The people who have personalities similar to mass shooters, and who do things that a mass shooter would do, are more likely to become mass shooters.

-• The people who obtain power are the ones who do actions that acquire power, especially with this advice.
+• The people who obtain power are the ones who do actions that acquire power.

 • Some people are smarter than others.